rrabinovitch/adopt_dont_shop_paired/README.md

 This project built off of Garrett's solo project repo from week 1 of Module 2, Adopt Don't Shop.

 ## Overview
-For a visual representation of the relationships between our database resources, you may find our project ERD here: https://github.com/rrabinovitch/adopt_dont_shop_paired/blob/readme_update/erd.pdf.
+For a visual representation of the relationships between our database resources, you may find our project ERD [here](https://github.com/rrabinovitch/adopt_dont_shop_paired/blob/readme_update/erd.pdf).

 This project utilizes our recent learnings about one-to-many (`shelters`<>`pets`, `shelters`<>`shelter reviews`) and many-to-many relationships (`pets`<>`adoption applications`).
 As the ERD shows, each shelter can have many pets and reviews - all of which have CRUD functionality.